lucazulian/lucazulian/README.md

 * I'm a software craftsman living in Milan, born and raised in Treviso (Italy 🇮🇹).
 * I've been programming for over half my life, I'm comfortable creating, developing, maintaining, and improving software written in C, C#, Python, Elixir, etc (most of my recent projects have been written in Elixir).
 * I'd like to work more on Haskell, Rust, Erlang, OCaml, Scheme.
-* I believe in the value of Open Source Software.
 * My current interests revolve around functional programming, algorithms, compilers, interpreters, domain-specific languages, virtual machines and autonomous robot.

 ### :raised_hands: What I'm (Currently) Excited About